browniefed/react-native-animation-book/api/FLATTENOFFSET.md

 ### Live Code [https://rnplay.org/apps/m_t0yQ](https://rnplay.org/apps/m_t0yQ)

-In this context `flattenOffset` is taking what ever is set in the offset and merging it in with the animated value.
+In this context, `flattenOffset` is taking what ever is set in the offset and merging it in with the animated value.
 We use `flattenOffset` to reset our offset back to `x: 0, y: 0`.
-Because we reset our offset and our animated value in the `onPanResponderGrant` the call to `flattenOffset` is unnecessary, however in the case where we want to trigger an animation from the released location to another location `flattenOffset` is required.
+Because we reset our offset and our animated value in the `onPanResponderGrant`, the call to `flattenOffset` is unnecessary, here.
+However, in the case where we want to trigger an animation from the released location to another location, `flattenOffset` is required.